-The growth of our unions which has taken place recently differs somewhat from that of the past, before the introduction of the N.I.R.A.
+The growth of our unions which has been taking place recently differs somewhat from their growth in the past, before the introduction of the N.R.A.
 Formerly they extended their basis almost entirely in the light industries, but now a certain change is to be noted among them in the direction of the basic branches.
-Our unions have noticeably grown in the steel and metal industries and in marine transport, while in agriculture the red T.U. organisations have become a very weighty factor.
-In November last year the revolutionary steel and metal workers union increased to 13,000 ,the marine workers union to 3,000, the agricultural workers to 20,000.
-This shows that the Party and the T.U.U.L. have already begun to transfer their activities to the basic industries, although, even here, they have chiefly taken the line of least resistance.
-Thus in the steel industry, the red union concentrated its forces mainly on the smaller mills, and not on the decisive factories, and the same is the case in the motor-car and a number of other industries.
-The increase of nearly 100,000 members during the N.R.A. period was chiefly in the light branches of industry, and in a number of secondary industries-food, furniture, needle, etc., in which the revolutionary unions have obtained a more or less strong position.
+Our unions have noticeably grown in the steel and metal industries and in marine transport, while in the agricultural fields the Red T.U. organizations have become a very weighty factor.
+November of last year the revolutionary steel and metal workers' union increased to 13,000, the marine workers' union to 3,000, the agricultural workers This shows that the Party and the T.U.U.L. have already begun to base their activities on the basic industries, although even here the stress has been put chiefly on the line of least resist-Thus in the steel industry, the Red union concentrated its forces mainly on the smaller mills, and not on the decisive factories, and the same is the case in the automobile and a number of other industries.
+Basically the increase of nearly 100,000 members during the N.R.A. period was in the light branches of industry, in a number of secondary industries-food, furniture, needle, etc., in which the revolutionary unions have obtained a more or less strong position.
 In the first strike wave (June-November, 1933) the revolutionary unions directly led 24 per cent of the strikes.
-In addition, a number of the militant actions of workers belonging to other organisations were inspired by our propaganda and agitational work.
-We can establish a certain connection between the growth of the red unions and the degree to which the whole of the revolutionary T.U. movement participated and was active in the struggles.
-In the steel and metal industry the red union carried on 30 per cent. of all strikes in the first strike wave, and its membership increased to 13,000.
-Among the marine workers the revolutionary union led 24 per cent. of all strikes and increased to 3,000 members.
-Among the farm labourers, our union led 99 per cent. of all strikes and increased to 20,000 members.
-Among the furniture workers a revolutionary union was formed with 7,000 members, which led 70 per cent. of the strikes.
-Our union also grew considerably among the food workers and led 29 per cent. of the strikes.
-Among the textile workers the revolutionary union led 11 per cent. of the strikes during the first strike wave and obtained a slight increase in its membership.
-True, it had some influence in the strikes led by other unions.
-In the first period of the strike movement, the membership of our unions in the mining and automobile industries fell, and they led only 3 per cent. of the strikes.
+In addition, a number of the militant actions of workers belonging to other organizations were inspired by our propaganda and agitational work.
+We can establish a certain connection between the growth of the Red unions and the degree to which the whole of the revolutionary T.U. movement participated and was active in the struggles.
+In the steel and metal industry the Red union carried on 30 per cent of all strikes in the first strike wave, and its membership increased to 13,000.
+Among the marine workers the revolutionary union led 24 per cent of all strikes and increased to 3,000 members.
+Among the farm laborers, our union led 99 per cent of all strikes and increased to 20,000 members.
+Among the furniture workers a revolutionary union was formed with 7,000 members, which led 70 per cent of the strikes.
+Our union also grew very considerably among the food workers and led 29 per cent of the strikes.
+Among the textile workers the revolutionary union led 11 per cent of the strikes during the first strike wave and obtained a slight increase in its membership.
+It is true that it had some influence in the strikes led by other unions.
+In the first period of the strike movement, the membership of our unions in the mining and automobile industries fell, and they led only 3 per cent of the strikes.